Skip to content

 Increase BWX Technologies (BWXT) and Gilead Sciences (GILD)

-We increased BWX Technologies’ model weight to better reflect its current weight in the composite due to the recent strong performance.
+We increased our position in BWX Technologies’ to a model weight of 3.75% and our position to Gilead Sciences to a model weight of 3.75% in Brookmont's Core Dividend Strategy to better reflect its current weight in the composite due to the recent strong performance.
 Additionally, we rebalanced BWXT down to its updated model allocation, which allowed us to realize some gains from its recent strength while keeping a moderate overweight in the aerospace and defense industry.

 We increased our position in Gilead Sciences because of our increasingly strong conviction in the underlying thesis.
 Gilead’s HIV leadership underpins stable, high-margin cash flows with long therapy duration and limited LOE risk this decade.